-There are no straightforward talks, as it depends on various factors, including the child’s age, height, and weight.
-However, the American Academy of Pediatrics (AAP) says that children younger than thirteen should not ride or kids sit in the front seat.
+There are no straightforward talks about when can kids sit in the front seat, as it depends on various factors, including age, height, and weight.
+However, the American Academy of Pediatrics (AAP) says that children younger than thirteen should not ride or sit in the front seat.
 There may be situations where a child is allowed to sit in the front seat – for example, if they are smaller than other children their age.

 Passenger Seat Dangers for Young Children